 - In a large mixing bowl, sift the flour and combine with the baking soda and baking powder.
 Add the salt, allspice, nutmeg, and sugar, stirring all together.

-- In another bowl, add the softened butter and combine with the sugar.
-Add in the yogurt and one cup of watermelon juice along with one cup of watermelon pulp.
+- In another bowl, add the softened butter and combine with the yogurt and one cup of watermelon juice along with one cup of watermelon pulp.
 Add the beaten eggs along with the black currants and combine.

 - Add the liquid ingredients to the dry and mix.
 Pour the mixture into a loaf pan sprayed with non-stick spray leaving room for the mixture to rise.
 Place the roasted watermelon seeds on top.
 Bake 15 to 20 minutes and check for doneness.
 Remove the bread from the pan to a rack to cool.